Dr. Zonk and the Zunkins

-Dr. Zonk and the Zunkins was a CBC children's television series which ran three afternoons a week from 23 September 1974 to 14 April 1975.
+Dr. Zonk and the Zunkins is a CBC children's television series which ran three afternoons a week from 23 September 1974 to 14 April 1975.

 Although the show was cancelled after one season, it was notable for the number of cast members who went on to successful careers.
 Some of the cast members were also seen in the following season on the CBC Television series Coming Up Rosie.